Do you want a cookie?

 Plant vegetables, herbs and flowers in your cottage garden

-Low maintenance cottage garden ideas: Planting plan
+Low maintenance cottage garden ideas: your planting scheme

 To give you an idea of how your cottage garden could be structured, we have created a digital bed plan as a template.
 We have chosen crops that are particularly easy to care for and well suited for beginners.
 The layout is quite classic: four beds with an element in the middle, where the paths cross.
 The four beds are cultivated in a four-unit crop rotation.
 Therefore, there is one bed each for weak growers, medium growers and strong growers.
 The fourth bed is planted with green manure to maintain soil fertility.